appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/microsoft-365.md

 # Microsoft 365

-This page guides you through configuring Microsoft 365 (Outlook) as an email service provider on your self-hosted instance.
+This page shows you how to configure Microsoft 365 (Outlook) as an email service provider on your self-hosted instance.

 ## Prerequisites